albertomarinmorales-coder/porfolio/README.md

 ```
 ┌─────────────────────────────────────────┐
-│  "Code is like humor.                  │
-│   When you have to explain it,         │
+│  "Don't Panic."                         │
-│   it's bad."                            │
+│                                         │
-│                    - Cory House         │
+│  - The Hitchhiker's Guide to the Galaxy │
 └─────────────────────────────────────────┘
 ```